Vector Similarity Search is now available!

 Vectors are available over HTTP on the Turso Platform.
 During the beta period, users can create a new group (recommended) with the command:

-Alternatively, you can update your existing group (assuming it is called default, use turso group list to check):
+Alternatively, you can update your existing group to the latest version (assuming it is called default

 Vectors are stored as normal SQLite rows, and are charged as such.
 But there is extra work needed (for example in the index) to account for the vectors, as well as other places where vectors are read and written that are not accounted for.
 In the future, stats about reads and writes regarding vectors may change.